 This way of working was developed by a German philosopher and psychotherapist called Bert Hellinger.
 His work was based on the belief that we humans are greatly influenced by our intergenerational family narratives, and that the root of the issues we struggle with the most lies deep in the unconscious of our wider familial, social and cultural systems.
 Coming to view things from this perspective can be extremely effective in helping to bring about change and let go of behavioural patterns or suffering.
 Often working in this way brings remarkable insight and a shift in perspective and circumstance, which other forms of therapy have been unable to offer.

-Systemic constellations therapy takes two forms – workshop form, and ad-hoc for individuals or couples.
-At the moment I only offer ad-hoc sessions.
+Systemic constellations therapy takes two forms – workshop form and one-to one, either as part of an ongoing counselling relationship or as an ad-hoc session for individuals or couples.
 Sometimes one session is enough or sometimes a few will be required to explore a particular issue.
-I also often bring systemic constellations into my regular psychotherapeutic counselling where I feel a client or couple would benefit from it.
+Any workshops I offer will be advertised on the Programmes page.

 In terms of what you can expect, it can be a little difficult to explain and often people only fully grasp the concept and effectiveness after their initial constellation.
-The first thing we will do is explore is what you would like, and then I will ask you some questions about the wider context.
-Once the context seems clear, we will co-create a ‘map’ of the situation using objects (stones, little figurines or whatever is available) as representatives of people or issues.
+The first thing we will do is explore what you would like to achieve, and then I will ask you some questions about the wider context.
+Once the context seems clear, we will co-create a ‘map’ of the situation using objects (i.e. stones, little figurines, or other participants in a workshop) as representatives of people or issues, and see what is revealed in terms of the hidden dynamics I mentioned above, or what we call 'blind loyalties' in constellations work, which often keep us stuck in unhelpful patterns.

-Sessions are usually around 1.5 hours and cost £95.
-I can work in person (when Covid-19 circumstances allow) or online.
+Sessions are usually around 1.5 hours and cost £100 on an ad-hoc basis.
+I can work in person or online.
 If you are local to East Lothian, we might also meet up outside to work.
 Please get in touch if you would like to book a session or a free, no obligation consultation (30 minutes).